StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 When the table has only one partition, the properties belongs to the table.
 When the table has two levels of partitions, the properties belong to each partition.
 Users can also specify different properties for different partitions through ADD ADDITION and MODIFY PARTITION statements.

+#### Add bloomfilter index for a column

-- If Engine type is olap, users can specify a column to adopt bloom filter index which applies only to the condition where in and equal are query filters.
+If Engine type is olap, users can specify a column to adopt bloom filter index which applies only to the condition where in and equal are query filters.
 More discrete values in this column will result in more precise queries.
 Bloom filter currently supports the key column, with the exception of the key column in TINYINT FLOAT DOUBLE type, and the value column with the aggregation method REPLACE.

 ```SQL
 PROPERTIES (